 Host an event and sell your farm products.

 The farmers market in our area is not as exciting as it used to be.
 We love purchasing from other farmers to just get a sneak peak at what they are up to on their properties.
 It’s part of the experience.
-Host a spring plant sale, harvest festival or holiday craft fair and offer tours and sell your products at the same time.
-We have a family farm day thought our regional district that we register for.
-People get to experience our small farm first hand and purchase our products at the same time.
+Hosting a spring plant sale, harvest festival or holiday craft fair is one way to bring customers to your products.

 Offer a class to homeschool families.